ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### Step 4: Explore NiFi Web Interface <a id="step4-explore-nifi-interface-lab0"></a>

 NiFi’s web interface consists of 5 components to build data flows: The **components** toolbar, the **actions** toolbar, the **management** toolbar, the **search** bar and the **help** button.
-View the image below for a visualization of these tools.
+View the image below for a visualization of the user interface for orchestrating a dataflow.
+Near the top of the UI are multiple toolbars essential for building dataflows.

 ![nifi_dataflow_html_interface](/assets/realtime-event-processing-with-hdf/lab0-nifi/nifi_dataflow_html_interface.png)

 ### Step 5: Create a NiFi DataFlow <a id="step5-create-nifi-dataflow-lab0"></a>

-We will walkthrough the process to build a data flow by adding, configuring and connecting the processors.
+We can begin to build a data flow by adding, configuring and connecting the processors.
 We will also troubleshoot common problems that occur when creating data flows.
 By the end of the IoT Lab Series, you will have built the following dataflow:

 ![dataflow_withKafka_running_iot](/assets/realtime-event-processing-with-hdf/lab1-kafka/dataflow_withKafka_running_iot.png)